Zebra Mussel Protocol

 Q: Is there a phone number I should call to launch my boat/jet ski in during the week?

 A: NO, please email [email protected] 48 hours in advance to request launching your boat outside of the designated weekend times.
+The boat ramp volunteers will do their best to accommodate you.

 Q: What if I need a repair on my boat?
 Do I still need a tether/seal?